Zempreon CFC-Free Inhaler (Salbutamol Sulfate)

 Primary Uses

-This inhaler is used for relief of bronchospasm in patients with asthma or chronic obstructive pulmonary disease (COPD).
-It also provides relief against exercise-induced asthma and other triggers known to cause bronchospasm.
+It is primarily used for relieving bronchospasm in patients with asthma or chronic obstructive pulmonary disease (COPD), as well as for exercise-induced asthma.

 How It Works